 Example

-In 2020-21, we involved Unpaid Carers from across Wales to help us write our new Strategy for Unpaid Carers.
+In 2020-21 Unpaid carers from across Wales helped us write our new Strategy for Unpaid Carers.
 They told us what was important, and the support they needed.
-This shaped the plan and the priorities we focussed on.
+This shaped the plan and our priorities.

 The right to advocacy